CXone-ES/ESTools-Releases/README.md

 ## 🛠️ Setup & Installation

-- Download the latest version of the Setup.exe from Releases.
+- Download and install the latest version of the Setup.exe from Releases.

 ## ➕ Creating User Profiles